delabassee/java-lab/lab7-record.md

 </copy>
 ```

-Finally, records can also implement interface(s), ex. the [`java.io.Serializable`](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/io/Serializable.html) interface.
-And regarding that topic, i.e. serialization, it should be mentioned that records use a specific, well defined, serialization protocol that is particularly safe as
+Finally, records can also implement interfaces, ex. `java.lang.Comparable`, `java.io.Serializable`, etc. And regarding that topic, serialization, it should be mentioned that records are serialized differently than ordinary serializable objects.
+In fact, records use a specific, well defined, serialization protocol that is particularly safe as
 * the serialization relies only on the record state components
 * the de-serialization uses only the canonical constructor